dgraph-io/dgraph-docs/content/dql/dql-schema.md

 ### Vector Type

-The `float32vector` type denotes a vector of floating point numbers used to store embeddings of one or more predicates or node embeddings.
-A schema type can contain more than one vector.
+The `float32vector` type denotes a vector of floating point numbers, i.e an ordered array of float32.
+A node type can contain more than one vector predicate.

+Vectors are normaly used to store embeddings obtained from other information through an ML model.
+When a `float32vector` is [indexed]({{<relref "dql/predicate-indexing.md">}}), the DQL [similar_to]({{<relref "query-language/functions#vector-similarity-search">}}) function can be used for similarity search.

 ### UID Type